"The group of lads here, regardless of what we have, we make the most of it."

 “The pitches are what they are and they're not going to change any time soon.
 We just have to put on our boots and get on with it.
 That's what we've done over and over again.”

-The veteran became a victim of Roundwood himself last week when he sustained a calf injury while training on a heavy surface.
+The veteran sustained a calf injury while training at the complex last Thursday.

 New boss Leam Richardson wants to see remedial work take place in the summer and says he has the support of chairman Tony Stewart and director of football Rob Scott.